Eating in Copenhagen doesn’t always come cheap. Here’s my roundup of where to eat in Copenhagen – and where to go to swerve the high prices!

-If you want to find affordable restaurants in Copenhagen then you will to have to step outside of the main touristy areas.
-As much as it would have been magical to have dinner on the Nyhavn harbour with all the fairy lights twinkling around us, our experience at lunchtime confirmed this was a no-goer.
+If you want to find affordable restaurants in Copenhagen then you’ll have to step outside of the main touristy areas.
+While it would have been magical to have dinner on the Nyhavn harbour with all the fairy lights twinkling around us, our experience at lunchtime confirmed this was a no-goer.

 £40 for two sandwiches, just saying.
 With that in mind, we tried to scout out some cheaper areas to eat.

 The million-dollar question: where to eat in Copenhagen that’s cheap?

 Our hotel was located just across the river from the trendy Norrebro district, an area which I’d heard people talk about fairly frequently in blogs about Copenhagen.
 It was described as an area that’s hip, multicultural, and has Shoreditch vibes about it.